Learning To Play Cello:

 - Requires your order ID number

-- Webcam on tripod
+- Place webcam/camera on a steady tripod

 - Position tripod to be square with (perpendicular to) cello

-- cello should be located within direct center of camera frame
+- Cello should be located within direct center of camera frame

 - Use natural lighting from window to illuminate cello & player